How to Identify Dog Separation Anxiety — and How to Rule It Out

 • Change in Daily Routine: A shift in a dog’s daily schedule, such as returning to work after working remotely, can disrupt your dog’s sense of security.

-• Lack of Gradual Alone-Time or Crate Training: Puppies that haven’t been gently taught how to be alone or accept confinement may grow up intolerant of solitude and being confined.
+• Lack of Gradual Alone-Time or Crate Training: Puppies that haven’t been crate trained or taught how to be alone may grow up intolerant of solitude or being confined in a crate for any reason.

-• History of Rehoming, Abandonment, or Time in a Shelter: Dogs with unstable pasts may carry a deep fear of being left again.
+• History of Rehoming, Abandonment, or Time in a Shelter: Dogs with unstable pasts may carry a deep fear of being abandoned again and may not want to take their eyes off you or be separated from you for any reason.

 How to Rule Out Separation Anxiety